Rahul Gandhi has no fire but Cong playing with fire by attempting Hindu-Muslim divide: Rajnath

 "The concept of redistribution of wealth will trigger recession.
 Argentina and Venezuela implemented it and faced disastrous consequences.
 The investors will lose confidence in India," Singh said.

-On the BJP's big-ticket plans like implementation of the UCC and 'One Nation One Poll' push in if it retains power, Singh said it fulfils promises that it makes to the people of India.
+On the BJP's big-ticket plans like implementation of UCC and 'One Nation, One Election' push in if it retains power, Singh said it fulfils promises that it makes to the people of India.

-In its manifesto, the BJP pledged to implement the UCC if it returns to power after the general elections.

-It also mentioned that the party will move forward with a resolve to realise the idea of 'One Nation, One Election'.

 On the UCC, the defence minister said even the Constitution-makers felt a need for it, as it is mentioned in the directive principles.